Chile: Natural Landscape

 The country can be divided into three main climate zones:

-• North: The north of Chile is dominated by the Atacama Desert, one of the driest places on Earth.
-Temperatures can reach up to 40 °C (104 °F) in the summer, and it can be very cold at night.
+- North: The north of Chile is dominated by the Atacama Desert, one of the driest places on Earth.
+Temperatures can reach up to 40 °C (104 °F) in the summer and frigid at night.

 Rain Shadow Effect